 Since then, I’ve cycled through an upgraded point-and-shoot and a new DSLR, before settling on the Fujifilm Mirrorless X-Series cameras.
 I’m still only at the beginning of my journey as a photographer, but I’m most excited for where the travels will take me.
-The memories of these experiences are more vivid than anything I could possibly capture with a photograph.
+The memories of these experiences are more vivid than anything I could possibly express with a photograph.

 Never stop exploring…